codename11/secrep/README.md

     }
 ```

- - Update employee: `update_employee`, method is `PATCH` with same set of parameters like creating, but with added `id` for existing employee.
+ - Update employee: `update_employee`, method is `POST` with same set of parameters like creating, but with added `id` for existing employee.
 Only `id` is required.
 It's also `formData`.

  - Delete employee: `delete_employee`, method is `DELETE` with single parameter of `id`.
 Same as previous.